Mark Chapman, H&R Block’s Director of Tax Communications shares his top four tax tips for those starting a side hustle… #taxtime #EOFY

 By Mark Chapman

-The “side hustle” is a big thing at the moment.
+The side hustle is still very much a big thing.
 Yes, you’ve got your day job, but you’ve also got skills and the passion that you know you can make money from, so why not set yourself up a business to boost your income, hone your skills and build a market niche.

 Maybe it will take off and you can kick the day job to the side.
 Maybe it will just tick over and you’ll keep both running side by side.
 Either way, starting a side hustle comes with tax obligations that have to be met – boring but true.
 BUT there are some clever ways to maximise your return.